dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 An equivalent way of writing our equation for the change in life expectancy is

-  *ΔL ≈ avg(ΔHR) × L̄*,
+&nbsp;&nbsp;*ΔL ≈ avg(ΔHR) × L̄*,

-where *L̄* is still mean life expectancy at death (*L̄ = 12.93* years for US males) and *avg(ΔHR)* is the average change in hazard, weighted by the *P(t) × L(t)* sensitivity curve at different ages.[^7] While that sensitivity curve isn't constant, it's not too curvy, either.
-Intuitively, it gives a lot of weight to ages between 50 and 90, somewhat less weight to ages between 20 and 50, and little weight to other ages.[^8]
+where *L̄* is still mean "life expectancy at death" (12.93 years for US males) and *avg(ΔHR)* is the average change in hazard, weighted by the *P(t) × L(t)* sensitivity curve at different ages.[^8] While that sensitivity curve isn't constant, it's not too curvy, either.
+Intuitively, it gives a lot of weight to ages between 50 and 90, somewhat less weight to ages between 20 and 50, and little weight to other ages.[^9]

 So that's not too bad.
 But let's remember our original problem: You see some number like HR = 0.90 in a paper, and you want to convert it to a change in life expectancy.
-If the true underlying hazard ratio were constant, that would be fine.
+If the true underlying hazard ratio were constant, then there's no problem.
 But if it's not constant, then what does that HR = 0.90 number even mean?

 ## Numbers in papers

 Unfortunately, you almost never get to see the underlying time-dependent *HR(t)*, because there's almost never enough data to estimate it.
-And you almost never get to see the weighted average *avg(ΔHR)*.
-What you get is some number in a paper.
+So it's almost never possible to compute the weighted average *avg(ΔHR)*.
+In reality what you have is probably a single number in a paper.
 Let's call that number *est(HR)*.
 The obvious thing to do would be to plug the change into the above equation in place of *avg(ΔHR)* and approximate the change in life expectancy as

 &nbsp;&nbsp;*ΔL ≈ est(ΔHR) × L̄*.

-Again, you can just think of *est(ΔHR) = 1-est(HR)* as being the estimated reduction in hazard, although it's better to use logarithms if you're willing to use logarithms.[^9] So the question is: Will that be accurate?
+Again, you can just think of *est(ΔHR) = 1-est(HR)* as being the estimated reduction in hazard.
+Although, again, I'd prefer you use logarithms if you're OK with logarithms.[^10] So the question is: Will that be accurate?
 How close are *est(ΔHR)* and *avg(ΔHR)*?

-Well, how do people actually estimate those hazard ratio numbers in papers? *Somehow* they're aggregating information about hazards at different ages into a single number.
+Well, how do people actually estimate those scalar hazard ratio numbers in papers?
+Somehow, they're aggregating together information about hazards at different ages into a single number.
 But how?
-It's quite [complicated](https://en.wikipedia.org/wiki/Proportional_hazards_model).
-But if there's a lot of data, you can show that the estimated scalar hazard ratio is approximately[^10]
+Well, it's [complicated](https://en.wikipedia.org/wiki/Proportional_hazards_model).
+But if there's a lot of data, you can show that the estimated scalar hazard ratio is approximately[^11]

 &nbsp;&nbsp;*est(HR) ≈ Πₜ HR(t)ᵖ⁽ᵗ⁾.*

 That is, the estimated hazard ratio is the geometric average of age-dependent hazard ratios, weighted by the probability of dying at each age.
-It follows[^11] that the estimated *change* in hazard is approximately
+It follows[^12] that the estimated *change* in hazard is approximately

 &nbsp;&nbsp;*est(ΔHR) ≈ ∑ₜ P(t) ΔHR(t)*.

-So now we see the key difference.
-Ideally, we'd compute *avg(ΔHR)*, which averages the changes *ΔHR(t)* based on the weights *P(t) × L(t)*.
+So ideally, we'd estimate life expectancy using *avg(ΔHR)*, which averages the changes *ΔHR(t)* based on the weights *P(t) × L(t)*.
 But we can't do that, because we don't have access to the *ΔHR(t)* numbers.
-What you can do is read a hazard ratio number in a paper, and compute *est(ΔHR)*.
-The above equation says that if you do that, you are *implicitly* (and approximately) averaging the changes *ΔHR(t)* based on the weights *P(t)* alone.
+What we can do is read a hazard ratio number in a paper, call it *est(HR)* and then compute the change *est(ΔHR)*.
+The above equation says that if you do that, you are implicitly (and approximately) averaging the changes *ΔHR(t)* based on the weights *P(t)* alone.

-The weights used by *avg(ΔHR)* and the weights implicitly used by *est(ΔHR)* aren't the same.
+The "right" weights used by *avg(ΔHR)* and the "wrong" weights implicitly used by *est(ΔHR)* aren't the same.
 But they're not *that* different.
 Here's *P(t) × L(t)*, the weights that we'd like to use to compute *avg(ΔHR)* and estimate changes in life expectancy accurately:

 ![](/img/hazard-ratios/L_times_P.png)

-And here's *P(t)*, the weights we are implicitly using if we take a hazard ratio from a paper and compute *est(ΔHR)*.
+And here's *P(t)*, the weights you're implicitly using if we take a hazard ratio number from a paper and compute *est(ΔHR)*:

 ![](/img/hazard-ratios/P.png)

 They're different.
-In particular, *P(t)* gives more weight to people aged 80-100 and less weight to people aged 20-50.
-But they're not terribly different.
+In particular, the latter weights give more weight to people aged 80-95 and less weight to people aged 20-50.
+But they're not *terribly* different.

 ## Enough math, let's try it